chef/license-acceptance/README.md

    of existing license acceptances should be transfered to the remote system.
 If the remote system needs to accept new product licenses it should prompt for that acceptance on the originating system.
-    * For example, users install the ChefDK and accept the license for ChefDK, Test Kitchen, Inspec, etc. If the user runs Test Kitchen and creates a remote system that installs Chef then the licenses from the originating machine should be copied to the new machine.
+    * For example, users install the ChefDK and accept the license for ChefDK, Test Kitchen, Inspec, etc. If the user runs `knife bootstrap` against a remote system then the licenses from the originating machine should be copied to the bootstrapped machine.
 This prevents having to accept those licenses on the new machine.
+    * > Would we copy across all local licenses or only ones for products we are installing on the remote machine?
-    * If Test Kitchen installs a new product on the remote machine (EG, Habitat) then Test Kitchen should prompt the user to accept the habitat license on the originating machine.
-It should persist this acceptance and then copy it over to the remote machine as well as any subsequent machines.
+    * If a local tool installs a new product on the remote machine that does not have a local license persisted it should prompt the user to accept the new license on the local machine.
+For example, imagine a user has accepted the license for Test Kitchen locally but no other licenses.
+The user creates a remote machine with Test Kitchen and installs Chef Client on the remote machine.
+Before trying to run Chef Client on the remote machine Test Kitchen should take the user through a license acceptance flow locally, persist the accepted Chef Client license and transfer it to the remote machine.
+This license should be persisted and used for all future Chef Client runs, locally or remotely.
+Non acceptance should fail out the
 1. The products will persist the license acceptance so users are not required to accept the license on every use.
     * Note: The products will *attempt* to persist this information but some product usage (EG, on ephemeral machines) cannot be persisted.